hack4impact-uiuc/mern-template/walkthrough.md

 In `/src`, the React components will be developed.
 Given is a single `Home` component located in `/src/pages` which connects to the backend.
 It simply just renders an `h1` header and two `p` tags.
 If the API is not connected, the second tag will render the default state that indicates that the API is not connected.
 If it is connected, the state gets updated upon API fetch.

-## Linting, Typechecking, and Testing
+## Linting, Formatting, Typechecking, and Testing

-The linting and testing frameworks have been provided.
+The linting, formatting, and testing frameworks have been provided.

-Linting uses ESLint linter, with Prettier and Airbnb style guides.
-Customization for specific rules can be entered in `.eslintrc.json`, and style changes in `.prettierrc`.
+Linting uses ESLint linter, with the Airbnb style guide.
+Customization for specific rules can be entered in `.eslintrc.json`.
 To run linting, `yarn lint` within the `client` directory.

+Formatting uses `prettier` and can be customized in `.prettierrc`.
+Run formatting with `yarn format` in the `client` directory.

 Type checking uses Flow, which can be run with `yarn flow`.
 For a file to be detected by flow, add `// @flow` at the top.
 By default, type checking is not enabled in continuous integration as it hinders fast project development.